actions/toolkit/packages/core/README.md

 #### Exporting variables

-Since steps run out of proc, you can use `exportVariable` to add it to this step and future steps environment blocks.
+Since each step runs in a separate process, you can use `exportVariable` to add it to this step and future steps environment blocks.

 ```js
 core.exportVariable('envVar', 'Val');